top of page

 Artist Statement

-I combine archival footage, home movies, and interviews with expressive music and visuals to create emotional, nostalgic films that connect memories of a person's past to the realities of the present.
-In my films, I explore how people make sense of the world around them based on the interactions between their perspectives and identities.
+I am a multi-disciplinary artist that specializes in filmmaking, collage, and installation art.
+I combine archival footage, home movies, and interviews with expressive music and visuals to create emotional, nostalgic art that connects memories of a person's past to the realities of the present.
+I explore how people make sense of the world around them based on the interactions between their perspectives and identities.
 I value creating emotional and immersive viewing experiences for my audience, and I consider how my art makes my viewers feel above everything else.
+Through my work I strive to explore the boundaries between art, technology, and culture.
+Whether it’s a documentary film, a series of collages, or an interactive installation, I strive to create art that will challenge viewers to think differently about the world around them.
+I invite you to explore my work and discover the possibilities for yourself.

 Film Festivals and Screenings